shrutiiyengar1987/SimplePythonGames/README.md

 This is a small game developed using dictionaries and maps .
 It is a quiz which provides hints for the questions and accepts answers Answers arer validated and scores provided

+## Random Number
+This is a guessing game where user is prompted top guess a number lying between 1 and 10 and given 3 trials Illustrates usage of if elif else, randint  in Python